dotnet/docfx/docs/designs/github-user-cache.md

 ## Data Structure

 The GitHub user cache is a simple JSON file with a list of all GitHub user profiles.
-Each profile has an random exipry to avoid expiration at the same time.
+Each profile has an random expiry to avoid expiration at the same time.
 A profile can be a valid GitHub user, an email that does not exist or a login that does not exist.

 ```json